How to Make Mozzarella |

 • 15 drops liquid rennet

-Then, pour the milk into your 8-qt. stock pot.
+Step 2: Pour the milk into your 8-quart stock pot.
 You could use a larger one if you want and will definitely need to if you want to do more than one gallon at a time.

-Pull the cloth together and use a rubber band to close it.
-I often use one of my daughter’s million hair ties.
+Step 10: Gather the edges of the cheesecloth together and use a rubber band to close it.

-Cut the cheese into cubes.
-Pour the whey back into your stock pot and heat it over medium-high heat until it’s steaming (around 180 degrees, but again, I never check).
+Step 12: Cut the cheese into cubes, pour the whey back into your stock pot, and heat it over medium-high heat until it’s steaming (around 180ºF).
 Add your salt and stir to dissolve.

-Add the cheese cubes to the steaming whey and stir them around until they melt, using a wooden spoon.
+Step 13: Add the cheese cubes to the steaming whey and stir them around until they melt.

-Once it’s shiny and stretched, form it into a ball and place it into a glass container with some water surrounding it.
-Make sure the water covers the top of the ball so that it doesn’t dry out.
-(Yes, I know I put it in a regular bowl here and the water’s not completely covering it, but I was about to use it to make pizza so it didn’t matter.)
+Step 15: Once shiny and stretched, form it into a ball and place it into a glass container with some water surrounding it.
+Ensure the water covers the top of the ball so it doesn’t dry out.

 Now you have mozzarella!
 Easy, right?